drumwolf/fetchGSX/README.md

 ## Setup

-We will assume that you already have both of the following:  a Google Drive account, and Node.js installed on your computer.
+We will assume that you already have the following:
+- a Google Drive account
+- Node.js installed on your computer (if you are using `parse-gsx-node.js`)
+- JQuery available for use (if you are using `parse-gsx-ajax.js`)

+### Google Spreadsheet